-As times changed, founder Louis Brecker popularized marathon dancing at Roseland (until it was banned), staged female prizefights, yo-yo exhibitions, sneezing contests and dozens of highly publicized jazz weddings with couples who met at the club.
+As times changed, founder Louis Brecker popularized marathon dancing at Roseland (until it was banned), staged female prizefights, yo-yo exhibitions, sneezing contests and

 In 1956, the original Roseland was torn down and it moved to its current venue at 239 West 52nd between Broadway and Eighth Avenue—in a building Brecker converted from an ice-skating rink to a roller-skating rink.
 The entrepreneur attempted to maintain its original ballroom dancing style, banning rock and disco for decades.
 In 1974 Brecker told The New York Times, "Cheek-to-cheek dancing, that's what this place is all about."